-- 35.1 The Accounting Officer must procure consulting services, including advisors, provided that any Treasury guidelines in respect of consulting services are taken into account when such procurements are made (Refer to the Cost Containment Regulations of NT regarding appointment of consultants). - 35.2 Consultancy services must be procured through competitive bids if - - (a) the value of the contract exceeds R200 000.00 (VAT included); or - (b) the duration period of the contract exceeds one year. - 35.3 In addition to any requirements prescribed by this policy for competitive bids, bidders must furnish particulars of- - (a) all consultancy services provided to an organ of state in the last five years; and - (b) any similar consultancy services provided to an organ of state in the last five years. - 35.4 The Accounting Officer must ensure that copyright in any document produced, and the patent rights or ownership in any plant, machinery, thing, system or process designed or devised, by a consultant in the course of the consultancy service is vested in the municipality. - 35.5 Due consideration must be given to the Cost Containment Regulations, when appointing consultants.
+35.1 The Accounting Officer must procure consulting services, including advisors, provided that any Treasury guidelines in respect of consulting services are taken into account when such procurements are made (Refer to the Cost Containment Regulations of NT regarding appointment of consultants).

+- 35.2 Consultancy services must be procured through competitive bids if - - (a) the value of the contract exceeds R200 000.00 (VAT included); or - (b) the duration period of the contract exceeds one year. - 35.3 In addition to any requirements prescribed by this policy for competitive bids, bidders must furnish particulars of- - (a) all consultancy services provided to an organ of state in the last five years; and - (b) any similar consultancy services provided to an organ of state in the last five years. - 35.4 The Accounting Officer must ensure that copyright in any document produced, and the patent rights or ownership in any plant, machinery, thing, system or process designed or devised, by a consultant in the course of the consultancy service is vested in the municipality.